Director VA Shrikumar Menon’s Malayalam movie Odiyan, starring Mohanlal, is a fantasy thriller inspired by the Kerala folklore on the Odiyan clan.

 From the present story to the past, Odiyan’s plot goes back and forth quite frequently, and at times, just for a single shot.
 The movie is nearly 3 hours and the storyline moves at a snail’s pace with some unnecessary moments.
 Therefore, Johnkutty’s editing could have been better with more clarity on the whole plot.

 **Spoiler alert begins**

 The first half of this movie ended with apparently an attack by Odiyan on an important character.
 And post interval we see that same person in a healthy condition talking to his wife.
 Soon, we hear Manikyan’s arrest alleging his involvement with the murder.
 I wonder why it was done this way when the makers could have easily placed the second scene even before the attack.
 At least, I felt so.

 Nevertheless, Mohanlal’s terrific performance supported by Sam CS’s background score stands as the highlight of Odiyan.
 The five songs composed by M Jayachandran are also good, especially Kondoram (though not in the context of the movie) and Muthappante Unni.
 Cinematographer Shaji Kumar has brilliantly captured most of the visuals in the dark.
 However, the makers of this big-budget entertainer could have shelled out more money on making the VFX work look more real.

 Ever since the makers released the promo videos of Odiyan, my expectation from the movie was very very low.
 My hope on this movie was completely lost after hearing negative reviews from day one of its release.
-But after watching the movie, I felt it’s not that bad (but not that good either) as many people claim it to be.
+But after watching the movie, I felt it’s not that bad as many people claim it to be.
 Maybe because I wasn’t expecting it to be a good one at all.
 And you might be wondering why I have pointed out quite a lot of drawbacks about the movie in this review!

 [Considering Mohanlal’s hard work and dedication to get into shoes of Odiyan Manikyan]